 I am from Montreal but wanderlust took me to live in New York for 2 years, Israel for 5 years, and Toronto for 13.
 I met my English husband in a restaurant in Costa Rica and moved to England.
 We left England after a few years, moved to Florida, came back to England, did the snowbird thing for a while, and now we’re in England.
-Until I figure out where I want to go next!!!
-I suspect I will always want to spend a significant amount of time here, but I’m keen to divide my time – I get antsy just being in one place.
+This experience taught us how small the world is when you’re connected by technology.
+I have regular clients from all corners of the globe.
+Thanks to Skype, Zoom and Facebook, we stay connected and chat regularly.

-I prefer to live within easy access of a big city, but could never live in the centre of the hustle and bustle.
+I prefer to live within easy access of a big city, but could never live in the center of the hustle and bustle.
 After a few hours of the chaos I literally feel my blood pressure rising, so I know it’s time to retreat.
 I love the outdoors, and it’s the one place I feel truly at peace.
 Especially when accompanied by my own dogs.